 Transfer of Credits.

 The ICAA establishes the procedures governing the transfer of credits for students who transfer from a North Carolina Community College to a signatory institution of the NCICU.
 The ICAA does not address admission to a specific institution or to a specific major within an institution.

 Eligibility.
 To be eligible for the transfer of credits under the ICAA, the student must graduate from the community college with an Associate in Arts (AA) or Associate in Science (AS) degree, have an overall Grade Point Average (GPA) of at least 2.0 on a 4.0 scale, and a grade of C or better in all ICAA courses.
+Students who do not complete the degree are eligible to transfer credits on a course by course basis.

-Definition of General Education Courses and Pre-major Courses.
+Definition of General Education Courses and Pre-Major Courses.
 The Associate in Arts (AA) and Associate in Science (AS) degree programs in the North Carolina Community College System require a total of sixty or sixty-one semester hours credit for graduation and are transferable to Signatory Institution of North Carolina Independent Colleges and Universities.
 The degrees are comprised of both lower-division general education and pre-major courses.
 The curricula reflect the distribution of discipline areas commonly included in institution-wide, lower-division general education requirements for the baccalaureate degree.